 Grocery Outlet Holding Corp.
-(GO) upgraded Issued by Wall Street Gurus
+(GO) Upgraded Issued by Wall Street Gurus

 Deutsche Bank, on the other hand, stated in their research note that they expect to see GO reach a price target of $40, previously predicting the price at $29.
 The rating they have provided for GO stocks is “Buy” according to the report published on May 11th, 2022.

-During the last 5 trading sessions, GO fell by -4.23%, which changed the moving average for the period of 200-days by +80.36% in comparison to the 20-day moving average, which settled at $44.16.
-In addition, Grocery Outlet Holding Corp. saw 48.73% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GO rose by +1.49%, which changed the moving average for the period of 200-days by +81.48% in comparison to the 20-day moving average, which settled at $43.00.
+In addition, Grocery Outlet Holding Corp. saw 49.33% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at GO starting from Lindberg Eric J. Jr., who sale 25,000 shares at the price of $44.41 back on Jul 25.
-After this action, Lindberg Eric J. Jr. now owns 76,114 shares of Grocery Outlet Holding Corp., valued at $1,110,250 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at GO starting from Herman Thomas F, who sale 2,000 shares at the price of $41.62 back on Aug 16.
+After this action, Herman Thomas F now owns 39,917 shares of Grocery Outlet Holding Corp., valued at $83,250 using the latest closing price.

-Sheedy Robert Joseph Jr., the President of Grocery Outlet Holding Corp., sale 6,667 shares at $44.22 during a trade that took place back on Jul 25, which means that Sheedy Robert Joseph Jr. is holding 66,242 shares at $294,815 based on the most recent closing price.
+McAndrews Brian, the See Remarks of Grocery Outlet Holding Corp., sale 2,763 shares at $42.00 during a trade that took place back on Aug 16, which means that McAndrews Brian is holding 19,533 shares at $116,046 based on the most recent closing price.

 Stock Fundamentals for GO